zainkarim/solar-system-model/README.md

 Once the installation is complete and both the server and client are running:
 - Open your browser to `http://localhost:3000`.
 - Use the mouse to rotate and zoom the camera.
-- Click on any celestial body's to display detailed information about it in the development terminal.
+- Click on any celestial body's button to display detailed information about it in the development terminal.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.